 Wax vs Plastic Foundation

 Beekeepers use two types of foundation on wooden beehive frames – wax and plastic.
 Both types have their similarities, advantages, differences and disadvantages.
 The use of wax foundation allows beekeepers to be fully natural in their beekeeping operations.
-However, wax foundation has higher probability of breaking when subjected to the centrifugal forces in honey extraction.
-Wax foundation also requires embedding which is not required for plastic foundation.
+However, the wax foundation has a higher probability of breaking when subjected to centrifugal forces in honey extraction.
+The wax foundation also requires embedding which is not required for plastic foundation.

 Installing wax foundation requires extra steps in the preparation of beehive frames.
 Wax foundation is weaker than plastic foundation and so needs additional strengthening.
 This starts with wiring the frame.

 You will need the following equipment and materials: